IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 ### Client-side configuration

-The following table lists options that affect the remote paging and that should be set when you're manually handling the response from your backend.
+The following table lists the options that affect the remote Paging and that should be set when you're manually handling the response from your backend.

 Options| Description | Required |
 -------|-------------|---------|
 [responseDataKey](%%jQueryApiUrl%%/ui.igGrid#options:responseDataKey) | The property in the responses where data records are held.| Yes.
-[dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by $.ig.DataSource, or an instance of an $.ig.DataSource itself. | Yes.
+[dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
 [recordCountKey](%%jQueryApiUrl%%/ui.iggridpaging#options:recordCountKey) | The property in the response data, when using remote data source, that will hold the total number of records in the data source.| Yes
-[type](%%jQueryApiUrl%%/ui.iggridpaging#options:type) | Sets the type of paging. | Yes.
-Should be set to "remote" to enable remote paging.
+[type](%%jQueryApiUrl%%/ui.iggridpaging#options:type) | Sets the type of Paging. | Yes.
+Should be set to "remote" to enable remote Paging.
 [pageSizeUrlKey](%%jQueryApiUrl%%/ui.iggridpaging#options:pageSizeUrlKey) | The name of the encoded URL parameter that will state what is the currently requested page size. | No.  Uses OData conventions by default.
 [pageIndexUrlKey](%%jQueryApiUrl%%/ui.iggridpaging#options:pageIndexUrlKey) | The name of the encoded URL parameter that will state what is the currently requested page index.| No.  Uses OData conventions by default.